Ivos-Labs/ivos-records/README.md

 **Configuration**

-Add the dependency to our pom
+Add the dependency to our pom.

 ``` xml